 - One of the most interesting and disturbing facts is that rats actually eat mice.
 The smell of a rat in your home is enough to drive any mice away to look for an alternate home.

-Unless you see one of these home invaders up close and identify whether it’s a it’s a rat or a mouse, it can be difficult to tell which type of infestation you have.
-Both mice and rates will leave droppings, gnaw on wiring and leave tracks in your attic and around your home.
+Unless you see one of these home invaders up close and identify whether it’s a rat or a mouse, it can be difficult to tell which type of infestation you have.
+Both mice and rats will leave droppings, gnaw on wiring and leave tracks in your attic and around your home.
 An experienced pest control technician will be able to “follow the breadcrumbs” to determine which rodent has invaded your home and how to eradicate them.

 While the thought of having mice or rats in your home might be embarrassing, the reality is that in our climate rats and mice simply go hand in hand with urban and country living.
 Neither the size of your home nor the zip code makes a difference.
 Anyone can get rats!
 There’s simply no shame in having rodents in your home.
 The best thing you can do is call a professional right away to make treatment plan.
 Call us for rodent removal.